Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

-Prashar lake is a sacred lake enclosed by an enchanting landscape amidst the snow-peaked mountains of Himachal Pradesh.
+Prashar Lake (or Parashar Lake) is a sacred lake enclosed by an enchanting landscape amidst the snow-peaked mountains of Himachal Pradesh.
 It attracts a lot of trekkers throughout the year because it is a comparatively easy trek which in no way compromises with the natural aesthetic.
-The trek starts from Baggi and stretches for around 9 km, passing through the meadows and oak forests.
+The trek starts from Baggi Village and stretches for around 9 km, passing through the meadows and oak forests.
 The entire trail comprises of forests, streams, and soothing views of the snow-covered mountains.
 There is also a temple dedicated to sage Prashar which rests beside the lake and it is believed that the sage meditated there.
 Additionally, the 3-tiered pagoda architecture of the temple will surely grab your attention.

 Mandi, Himachal Pradesh (however the pickup point can be changed as per the requirements)

 Prashar Lake trek is a wonderful trek which can be done almost all round the year.
 The trail through the forest is enchanting and the views that are offered on this trek are also great.
 There is also a hint of mystery that is based on the sacred Prashar lake as it is believed that the lake was created as a dent by Bhima, one of the Pandavas.
 One thing that’s the most interesting about this mysterious lake is that no one has been able to measure its actual depth.
 Moreover, there is a floating island inside the lake that keeps on changing its position and the locals claim to determine the weather just by looking at the position of that island in the lake.
 Also, the legend has it that the entire temple was build using a single tree and, that too, by a baby.
 So, all these mysteries and legends along with the gushing streams and mighty mountains make Prashar lake a great choice to explore nature.